User Guide

 0 |

-Top left corner x offset in object coordinates relative to calibration (0,0) when calibration file is used, else offset in pixels |
+Top left corner x offset in object coordinates relative to calibration (0,0) when a calibration file is used, else offset in pixels.
+Ignored in pixel mode. |

 TopLeft_y |